varughese/megabus-ticket-finder/docs/database.md

 # Database Design
-The chosen Database is Firebase, for no reason other than I wanted to try it out.
-It worked well, because I am not doing any complicated queries and it allows me to easily show non-CS people the basics of how this works.
+The database I chose is Google's [Firebase](https://firebase.google.com/).
+I wanted to try out something different than Mongo or MySQL so I figured why not test this out.
+It works well for this project, because I am not doing any complicated queries.
+The database viewer online is pretty cool too.

-The hardest part to figure out was probably the `subscriptions` table.

 There are 4 major "tables".